 John Lyman Elemtentary in Middlefield, CT USA, Cambridge Heights Elementary in Citrus Heights, CA USA, Harrisburg Explorer Elem. in Sioux Falls, SD USA, and Calf Pen Meadow School in Milford, CT USA

 The stars didn't align this year for an in-person A4ED school visit, but I wanted to participate because the mission of the organization is so important and valuable to students.
 I decided to offer Earth Day Skype visits on April 22 that specifically focused on my newest book, PLASTIC, AHOY!
 INVESTIGATING THE GREAT PACIFIC GARBAGE PATCH.
 Instead of reaching one school, I reached four!
 I read several pages of my book, responded to student questions, and we discussed ways to reduce our single-use plastic.
 The day was tons of fun and I donated 100% of my speaking fees to the Ocean Conservancy in honor of the students.

-2013 at GENEVIEVE DIDION K-8 in Sacramento, CA USA
+GENEVIEVE DIDION K-8 in Sacramento, CA USA

 PATRICIA CELEBRATES EARTH DAY AT GENEVIEVE

 I celebrated Earth Day with the students at Genevieve Didion K-8 in grand style.
 The students were curious, the faculty welcoming, and the PTA lunch outstanding (with linen and china, no less)!
 The day focused on the type of literacy we associate with reading and writing, but also environmental literacy.